 Radial brakes seem to be all the rage among the sportbike crowd, right?
-What are they?
-What's the fuss?
 Why are they in use?
-What else is there?
 Let's "brake" it down!
-OK, I'll stop.

 When you hear someone talking about radial brakes, they may be talking about radial-mounted calipers or radial master cylinders.
 Let’s look at both, and discuss why they are gradually replacing their conventional counterparts on high-performance bikes.

 Radial master cylinders